annLamin/WeatherDataPipeline/README.md

 - Task 1: Data extraction from the OpenWeather API.
 - Task 2: Transformation of raw data into a CSV format.
 - Task 3: Uploading the CSV file to an Amazon S3 bucket.
+Airflow’s scheduling feature ensured that the pipeline ran automatically at a one day intervals, adhering to the project’s requirements for regular updates of weather data.